opentargets/gentroutils/README.md

 requred to be run before the commit is created.

 The project has additional `dev` dependencies that include the list of packages used for testing purposes.
-All of the `dev` depnendencies are automatically installed by `rye`.
+All of the `dev` depnendencies are automatically installed by `uv`.

 To see all available dev commands